 Johnson & Wales University Centennial Hall

-There is a tremendous amount of work to be done because the building interiors are so outmoded.
-Additionally there is the wish to create a truly future-oriented functionality and spirit for the facilities within.
-Most of the renovations will take place in the interior of the building with only a few small additions on the exterior.
-When complete, the new Centennial Hall will be a dynamic building, marrying its wonderful heritage with 21st century innovations.
+The project involved a tremendous amount of work because the building interiors were so outmoded.
+Additionally, there was a wish to create a truly future-oriented functionality and spirit for the facilities within.
+Most of the renovations took place in the interior of the building with only a few small additions on the exterior.
+The new Centennial Hall is a dynamic building, marrying its wonderful heritage with 21st century innovations.

 Hord Coplan Macht, formerly known as SLATERPAULL, worked closely with several jurisdictions to gain approval on the exterior work of Centennial Hall.
-Denver Landmark Preservation Commission and Historic Denver both have interests in this building.
-Our firm brings years of experience navigating the state and local jurisdiction approval process to every project we work on.
+Denver Landmark Preservation Commission and Historic Denver both had interests in this building.
+Our firm brought years of experience navigating the state and local jurisdiction approval process to every project and Centennial Hall was no exception.